 She is particularly driven to stories that examine the intersection of health, family and personal identity.
 Through deep character exploration, she aims to tackle intimate issues including gender, fertility, and sexuality.

+Her work has been recognized by the Hearst Foundation, Pictures of the Year International, the National Press Photographers Association, Society for News Design, and the South by Southwest interactive awards.
+Her films have premiered at AFI Fest and the Margaret Mead Film Festival.
 In 2016 she was selected as an alternate for the Fulbright-National Geographic Digital Storytelling Fellowship, which provides opportunities for U.S. citizens to participate in an academic year of overseas travel and storytelling on a globally significant theme.

-She was previously a video intern for The Los Angeles Times, The Washington Post and MediaStorm, an award winning multimedia production house.
+Margaret Cheatham has been a multimedia coach at the North Carolina Photojournalism workshop and has served as judge for the National Press Photographers Association Best of Photojournalism contest and the White House Press Association.
+Previously she a video intern for The Los Angeles Times, The Washington Post and MediaStorm, an award winning multimedia production house.
 She completed a bachelor's degree in 2011 from the School of Media and Journalism at the University of North Carolina at Chapel Hill, where she studied photojournalism and French.